Commentary on Acts of the Apostles Chapters 1-5

 24 Now when the captain of the temple and the chief priests heard these words, they were much perplexed concerning them whereunto this would grow.

 [You would think that they would be perplexed as to how the miracle could have been pulled off.
-Seems they did not even attempt to rationalize it ... their concern was with the growth of this new religion which to this point was pretty much a sect within Judaism.]
+Seems they did not even attempt to rationalize it ... their concern was with the growth of this new religion, which prior to this point was pretty much considered to be a sect within Judaism.]

 25 And there came one and told them, Behold, the men whom ye put in the prison are in the temple standing and teaching the people.